 Students will be informed in writing and verbally of any animal based laboratory class at least three weeks prior to the date of the class.
 Students will also be informed of the student choice policy at the time of the laboratory class.

-Students will not be penalised or ostracised in any way for choosing the alternative exercise.
+Students will not be penalised or ostracized in any way for choosing the alternative exercise.